Justice League: New Justice (2018–2021)

 In the New Justice era, the fourth volume of the Justice League begins its run, and continues into the following Infinite Frontier era.

-A connected new title Justice League: No Justice emerged and ran for 4 issues, taking place shortly after Dark Nights: Metal.
+A connected new title Justice League: No Justice emerged and ran for four issues, taking place shortly after Dark Nights: Metal.
 Furthering focus on the aftermath is a following title called Justice League Odyssey that established its 25-issue run from 2018 to 2020.
-Continuing to deal with the concerns of the Source Wall being broken, Cyborg, Starfire, Green Lantern Jessica Cruz, and Azrael find themselves being lured by Darkseid into a newly inhabited area in outer space named the Ghost Sector.
+Continuing to deal with the concerns of the Source Wall being broken, Cyborg, Starfire, Green Lantern Jessica Cruz, and Azrael are lured by Darkseid into a newly inhabited area in outer space named the Ghost Sector.
 The title was created by Scott Snyder, Joshua Williamson, James Tynion IV and Francis Manapul.

 A second volume of Justice League Dark was announced, and ran regularly for 29 issues from July 2018 to February 2021.
 Being led by Wonder Woman, the team members include John Constantine, Zatanna, Swamp Thing, Man-Bat, Detective Chimp, Doctor Fate, and briefly Animal Man.

 Infinite Frontier (2021–2023)

 The fourth volume of the definitive Justice League title continues well into the Infinite Frontier era and reaches a conclusion with a total of 75 issues in June 2022.
 Despite not having a title run during the Infinite Frontier era, the team from Justice League Dark would continue to appear as a backup feature in the mainline Justice League series during the Dark Crisis story arc, from issue #59 in May 2021 to issue #71 in March 2022, with guest appearances throughout issues #72 to 74.

-Also sharing a tie to Dark Crises is Justice League Incarnate.
-Consisting of a different team, the 5-issue title shortly ran from January 2022 to May 2022 Some pivotal members are Superman of Earth 23, Flashpoint Batman, Mary Marvel of Earth 5, Captain Carrot of Earth 26, among others, including their own Flash, Green Lantern and Wonder Woman, plus a new character by the name of Doctor Multiverse.
+Also sharing a tie to Dark Crisis is Justice League Incarnate.
+Consisting of a different team, the five-issue title shortly ran from January 2022 to May 2022 Some pivotal members are Superman of Earth 23, Flashpoint Batman, Mary Marvel of Earth 5, Captain Carrot of Earth 26, among others, including their own Flash, Green Lantern and Wonder Woman, plus a new character by the name of Doctor Multiverse.

 Dawn of DC (2023–2024)

-With the end of Dark Crisis on Infinite Earths, the Justice League was brought back from the dead.
-This has now inspired Amanda Waller, now working under The Light, to take action against all metahumans, as she believes that they have become too powerful.
-Waller tasked Peacemaker, her new right hand, in the goal of getting the Helmet of Hate.
-While Peacemaker was off on his mission, Waller met up with a group of villains giving them a new task, which is to kill superheroes.

-With the Justice League going on hiatus as a team, the Titans step forward to become the DC universe's premier superhero team, with Nightwing being the leader.
+Following the events of Dark Crisis, the Justice League was brought back from the dead.
+This inspired Amanda Waller to take action against all metahumans, believing that they have become too powerful.
+With the Justice League going on hiatus as a team, the Titans step forward to become the DC universe's premier superhero team, led by Nightwing.
 The Titans are now located in Blüdhaven with their new Titans Tower being rebuilt over an old prison, which was destroyed following a prison breakout, led by the villain Heartless.